R-Lum/Luminescence/cran-comments.md

 * "Check: installed package size" (r-devel-linux-x86 & 64-fedora-gcc): Using the sugesstion by Dirk Eddebuettel to reduce the shared library size (http://dirk.eddelbuettel.com/blog/2017/08/14/#009_compact_shared_libraries).

+## Other notes or warnings

+* winbuilder return the note "Possibly mis-spelled words in DESCRIPTION: deconvolution (42:38)".
+The word is correctly spelled.

 ## Test environments
 * local macOS High Sierra 10.13.3, Xcode 9.2, R-devel